-For OH&S purposes Electrotechnology students must wear the long sleeved shirt and long pants.
-The shirt will be supplied by TAFE Gippsland.
+For OH&S purposes Electrotechnology students must wand long pants.

 VCE VET ON CAMPUS SUBJECTS

 We offer a number of VET courses that take place in our Marian Trade Skills Centre on Thursdays and Fridays and are delivered by qualified trainers.